creatologist/stardust-js/README.md

 Slowly building up this library with stuff I find useful.

 ### DISCLAIMER
 Some of this stuff isn't for the faint of heart!
-Especially Utils.overload() and Utils.namespace().
+Especially Utils.namespace().
 I'm exploring different patterns out of curiousity.
 I've kept them in here for others that are brave and/or curious.. and because I'll still use it for fun.
 Cheers!

 ### Trig